sphaso/firebase-haskell-client/README.md

   - as a first line your Firebase Secret key
   - as a second line your Firebase root URL complete with a trailing slash
-- you need to add a JSON to your root as `{"haskell":"awesome"}` to pass the integration test
+- you need to add a JSON to your root as `{"haskell":"awesome"}` to pass the integration test note that "haskell" won't show with quotation marks in the Firebase online UI

 Meeting 20160301: